connar/connar.github.io/content/posts/dllinjection.md

 		}
 	}

-	// If the lowercase'd process name matches the process we're looking for if (wcscmp(LowerName, szProcessName) == 0) {
+	// Check if the process name matches the target process. if (wcscmp(LowerName, szProcessName) == 0) {
-		// Save the PID
-		*dwProcessId = Proc.th32ProcessID;
+		*dwProcessId = Proc.th32ProcessID; // Save PID.
-		// Open a handle to the process
-		*hProcess = OpenProcess(PROCESS_ALL_ACCESS, FALSE, Proc.th32ProcessID);
+		*hProcess = OpenProcess(PROCESS_ALL_ACCESS, FALSE, Proc.th32ProcessID); // Open process handle.
 		if (*hProcess == NULL)
 			printf("[!]
 OpenProcess Failed With Error : %d \n", GetLastError());

 		break;
 	}

-	// Retrieves information about the next process recorded the snapshot.
+	// Move to the next process in the snapshot.
-	// While a process still remains in the snapshot, continue looping } while (Process32Next(hSnapShot, &Proc));
+} while (Process32Next(hSnapShot, &Proc));
 ```
 The enumeration does the following three steps: